 Check out String Theory’s portfolio page for a complete overview of the game!

 Welcome back to another String Theory update post.
 It has been a wild ride, but we made it!
 I am incredibly proud of my team and all the hard work they and I have put into making String Theory what it is today.
-Before we start with the updates, here are some of my favorite gifs from the current gameplay demo:

 One of the many exciting updates that happened since my previous blog post on String Theory was the onboarding that took place after midmortems.
 With the end of midmortems came the adoption of five new team members: